Rising Adoption of Cloud Computing to Fuel Growth of Data Centre Power Market

 In May 2020, Huawei introduced the SmartLi UPS system and the latest UPS power module in Singapore.
 SmartLi UPS reimagines power supply for next-generation data centres.
 Its built-in smart voltage balance technology allows for the hybrid usage of old and new battery strings and ensures that systems continue to function even if one battery module fails.
 On the other hand, in March 2020, Schneider Electric introduced its first UPS product, Smart-UPS Lithium-ion.
 It's intended for use in local edge environments and mini data centres.
 The APC Easy UPS 1 Ph Online is a versatile, high-quality, and cost-effective UPS designed to manage high voltage and intermittent power conditions.

 A few of the players in the data centre power market include Schneider Electric (France), Tripp Lite (US), Toshiba (Japan), Siemens (Germany), Mitsubishi Electric (Japan), Cisco (US), Kehua Tech (China), Socomec (France), Rittal (Germany), Cyber Power Systems (Germany), Vertiv (US), ABB (Switzerland), Eaton (Ireland), Delta Electronics (Taiwan), Huawei (China), Legrand (France), PDU Experts (UK), and Anord Mardix (Ireland, UK and US), Raman Power Technologies (UK), N1 Critical Technologies (US), Critical Power (US), bXterra Power Technology (US), ZincFive (US), ZRGP (China), and Hardy Racks (India).

-Global Data Centre Power Market is Segmented as Below:
+Regional Classification of the Global Data Centre Power Market is Listed Below:

 Key Elements Included In The Study: Global Data Centre Power Market